Trenchless Pipe Lining in Philadelphia, PA, and the Surrounding Areas

 The first step is to clean the old pipe thoroughly with special de-scaling equipment.
 Then a felt tube sized for the old pipe is cut to length and saturated with epoxy.
 It’s run through calibrated rollers to ensure that the epoxy is evenly distributed to the right thickness so the finished pipe has the proper strength.
 The wetted-out liner is installed in the old pipe with a special inverter and then a bladder called a calibration tube is inserted inside of it.
 The calibration tube is inflated with air and then water to compress the liner tight against the old pipe.
 The water is circulated through a water heater until it reaches the ideal epoxy “cooking” temperature and held there until the epoxy cures and hardens.
 Then the calibration tube is removed, a video inspection ensures everything looks perfect and then the sewer pipe is put back into service.

-You can count on The Pipeshark team for outstanding trenchless services such as:
+You can count on Pipeshark team for outstanding trenchless services such as:

-Contact us today at 610-993-9300 or fill out our online form to schedule an appointment.
+Contact Pipeshark today at 610-993-9300 or fill out our online form to schedule an appointment with one of the leading pipe lining companies in Philadelphia, PA, and the surrounding areas.
 You’ll be glad you did.